 This twisty read follows the investigation for four girls.
 Three of them perhaps have something to do with the fourth’s murder.
 Secrets come out, and to protect each other and their truths, they have to stand up to a police department which doesn’t believe them and a school administration actively working against them.

-Complex, evenly paced with a compelling, complex characters who are neither “good” nor “bad,” The Good Girls is a layered read that delivers a satisfying mystery and catharsis.
+Complex, evenly paced with compelling, complicated characters who are neither “good” nor “bad,” The Good Girls is a layered read that delivers a satisfying mystery and catharsis.

 I read 153 books this year in a 50/50 split between audiobooks and other formats.
 Being unemployed helped that along, didn’t do much for me in terms of my mental health.
 But there were so many good reads consumed and published this year, I had to make two lists.
 Enjoy!